 5.9 Communication contingency plans

-During the loss of real time data, the Facility Owner is responsible for informing the System Controller, by other means of communication, of any change in status or data that under normal conditions would be transmitted to the System Coordination Center.
+During the loss of real time data, the Facility Owner is responsible for informing the System Controller, by other means of communication, of any change in status or data that under normal conditions would be transmitted to the System Coordination Centre.

 6. Revisions and Approval